top of page

 Why Sweden?

-Our 2025 Pilot Progam
+Our 2025 Pilot Fellowship

 Conversations centered on sustainability transitions, governance design, innovation systems, public–private collaboration, and long-term societal resilience.
 Read more about the impact it had on our scholars.